• ${_EscapeTool.xml($altText)}

 Welcome to the Department of Education

-Mount Royal University's Bachelor of Education — Elementary (B.Ed) is unique in Alberta for providing students with direct entry into the four-year degree program.
-This means you don't need a degree or prior post-secondary coursework to be considered for the program.
-And, starting in your first year of study, you will gain extensive hands-on experience in elementary school classrooms — an experience that continues during each year of the program.
+Mount Royal University's Bachelor of Education — Elementary (B.Ed) is unique because it provides students with direct entry into the four-year degree program.
+You don't need a degree or prior post-secondary coursework to be considered for the program.
+Starting in your first year of study, you will gain extensive hands-on experience in elementary school classrooms — an experience that continues during each year of the program.

-The Bachelor of Education — Elementary is taught by a committed group of full-time and part-time faculty.
-All full-time faculty members hold PhDs, and have extensive K–12 teaching experience.
+The Bachelor of Education—Elementary is taught by a committed group of full-time and part-time faculty.
+All full-time faculty members hold doctoral degrees and have K–12 teaching experience.

 Mission